tarquin-the-brave/blog/content/posts/_config-reference-with-rust-doc.md

 and `Config` what I'm showing above [isn't all that appears on the page][config2].
 There's methods and trait implementations below and a sidebar that links you to them with a big Rust symbol in it.
-This is definitely a problem, but one that I'm going to come back to.
+This is definitely a problem, but one that I'm going to come back to. :see_no_evil: :hear_no_evil:

-Let's make this config more complex and see what happens!
+Let's make this config more complex and see what happens! :smirk_cat:

 ```rust
 #[derive(serde::Deserialize)]